privacy · proofs · compute

 Styled wordmark

 Split-weight typographic mark: AFTER in regular weight, FIAT in bold.
-Subtitle: Next-Gen Store of Value.
+Subtitle: Next Generation Stores of Value.

 Approved project descriptions